Is Water a Non-Linear Resistor?

 In order for the current to increase so rapidly, while the voltage across the diode has barely increased, the resistance of the diode has to decrease... lots.

-Then again, if the forward voltage across the silicone diode is below 0.4 volts, or if the voltage is reverse biased, the current through the diode is not measurable.
+Then again, if the forward voltage across the silicon diode is below 0.4 volts, or if the voltage is reverse biased, the current through the diode is not measurable.
 The resistance is basically infinite.

 The resistance changes as the voltage changes; the resistance is non-linear.

 No, this is not the graph for a 1N4007 diode.
 A 1N4007 diode would burn out above 1 Amp of current.
-This is a general idea showing the non-linearity of a generic silicone diode.
+This is a general idea showing the non-linearity of a generic silicon diode.

 Water - Non-Linear Resistance